LinuxBeaver/GEGL-GIMP-PLUGIN_Vector_layers_vignette/README.md

 https://github.com/LinuxBeaver/Vector_Layers_in_GIMP_via_vignette/releases

 # Vector layers in GIMP rendered by GEGL via exploiting vignette
 This plugin calls gegl:vignette and my invert transparency and ssg plugin together to render basic squares, circles and more.
-Cocidentially it ships with plugins "stroke shadow glow" and "invert transparency" as bonus filters.
+Due to this it ships with plugins "stroke shadow glow" and "invert transparency" as bonus filters.
 You can learn more about bonus filters here

 https://github.com/LinuxBeaver/GEGL-SSG-Stroke-Shadow-Glow-/

 ![image](https://github.com/LinuxBeaver/Vector_Layers_in_GIMP_via_vignette/assets/78667207/52676d65-8f4d-48e3-9d9c-186b7af94813)

-# Limitations this plugin has (for now)
+# Limitations this plugin has

 Future updates plan to fix this but right now this plugin has two limitations

 1. It will render an oval on non 16:9 canvases.
 Though one can manually fix this using shape squeeze slider.
-This seems impossible to fix but I will investigate soon
+This seems impossible to fix
-2. It replaces everything on canvas because it uses the replace blend mode.
-Once I get around to it I will instruct the plugin to use the normal blend mode instead..
+2. It is required to be applied on a blank transparent layer.
+Its impossible to get it to apply to a layer with content because then the vignette in GIMP 2.99.19 would not work.

 ## OS specific location to put GEGL Filter binaries

 **Windows**
 C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins

-** Linux **
+**Linux**
  /home/(USERNAME)/.local/share/gegl-0.4/plug-ins

  **Linux (Flatpak)**